Sebastianhju/Runeterra-5e/Runes.md

 ### Warping Transit <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/MinionDematerializer.png" Align=left width=7% height=7%>

 Whenever allies teleport, blink, dash or come out from hiding, you can spend your reaction to enforce the sudden movement by creating the illusion of a warped version next to them.
 Whenever a creature tries to attack them, they must roll a d6.
-On pairs they hit the target, on odds they hit the illusion and destroys it.
+On pairs they hit the target, on odds they hit the illusion and destroys the illusion.
+An ally can only have one illusion at a time.

 When you target an ally with a spell or simular effect you can choose to swap places with them.
 Once this effect is used it cannot be used again until 30 seconds have passed.